Buggy-Virus/buggy-virus.github.io/about.md

 ##### <span style="font-size: 15px">*Teaching Assistant for CS1570: Design and Analysis of Algorithms, 2017-2018*</span>

 - Helped design, organize, and run the course
-- Instructed course materials during TA hours and review sessions
+- Instructed students on course materials during TA hours and review sessions
 - Graded assignments and other course materials submitted by students

 &nbsp;